 Cryptocurrencies offer the possibility to control and store one’s own money.
 However, this freedom comes with a responsibility.
-It is the owner’s duty to ensure that the funds are stored safely.
+It is the owner’s duty to ensure that the funds are safe.

-Some safe ways of storing cryptocurrency are discussed in this post.
-But first let’s take a look at some attributes of cryptocurrencies to better understand why safety is important.
+We describe some safe ways of storing cryptocurrency in this post.
+But first, let’s take a look at some attributes of cryptocurrencies to better understand why safety is important.

-Cryptocurrency transactions are irreversible as well as difficult to trace identity-wise, so if someone dishonest has access to your coins and decides to steal them, there is almost no chance of you getting them back.
+Cryptocurrency transactions are irreversible as well as difficult to trace identity-wise.
+So if someone has gotten access to your coins and decides to steal them, there is almost no chance of you getting them back.
 This is another reason why one must keep their funds safe.

-This post will go through 3 solutions for storing bitcoin / other cryptocurrency: hardware wallets, paper wallets, or keeping the funds in an exchange.
-In addition, there is a step-by-step guide to creating 100% offline paper wallets located below the paper wallet section.
+This post will go through 3 solutions for storing bitcoin / another cryptocurrency.
+It’s hardware wallets, paper wallets, or keep the funds in an exchange platform.
+In addition, there is a step-by-step guide to creating 100% offline paper wallets at the end.

 Trezor and Ledger Nano S are the most popular hardware wallets for storing your funds and private keys locally.
-They are small devices that are used by plugging them into a USB-port of a computer.
+They are small devices that you can use by plugging into a USB port of a computer.

-Within the cryptocurrency community, these devices enjoy a reputation of being very safe and trustworthy option for storing large amounts of funds and making transactions.
+Within the cryptocurrency community, these devices enjoy a reputation of being a very safe and trustworthy option.
+They are great for storing large amounts of funds and making transactions.

-Both Trezor and Ledger Nano S can be restored with a backup phrase, which guarantees safety for your funds if the device is lost or broken.
+Both Trezor and Ledger Nano S can be restored with a backup phrase.
+This guarantees safety for your funds if the device is lost or broken.

-These beautiful pieces of technology are very safe, as your private key never leaves the device.
-Trezor and Ledger Nano S are therefore safe to use (although not recommended) even on a malware-infected computer.
+These pieces of technology are very safe, as your private key never leaves the device.
+Trezor and Ledger Nano S are therefore safe to use (although we do not recommend it) even on a malware-infected computer.
 The only way to “hack” these devices would be with the illegitimate use of the backup phrase.